 Signature

-1. A signature or signature block is data used for identification purposes most often found in e-mail messages.
-A signature may be as simple as the individual's name or alias, contain additional information such as a job description, company, e-mail address, position, phone number, URL, quote, funny saying or joke.
-Below is an example of the Computer Hope signature sent with all of our e-mails.
+1. A sig, signature, or signature block is data used for identification purposes found in e-mail messages.
+A signature may contain the individual's name or alias, job description, company, e-mail address, position, phone number, URL (uniform resource locator), quote, or joke.
+Below is an example of the Computer Hope signature sent with all our e-mails.

 --